Last modified April 9, 2021

 In this project, no need to program anything.
-Everything is pre-programmed and all you have to do is record the supplied program, which you can download from this page, in NodeMCU with a very simple process, following the video that I have prepared.
+It's all pre-programmed and all you have to do is save the supplied program, which you can download from this page, in the NodeMCU with a very simple process, following the video I have prepared.

 Easy to set up

-Many projects have very complicated configuration processes, for non-experts, in which it is necessary to modify multiple parameters, in many cases modifying parameter files by hand or even the source code of the program before loading it into the meter.
+Many projects have very complicated configuration processes, for non-experts, in which it is necessary to modify multiple parameters, often modifying parameter files by hand or even the source code of the program before compiling and loading it into the meter.

 In this project, all the configuration is done very easily, through a web page.
 No need to edit files by hand or modify code.